Patreeky-2011/Mergesort-with-multithreading/comp2002-os-mergesort/README.md

 ## Overview

 This project is an implementation of parallel merge sort in C, using the pthreads library.
-It follows a recursive divide-and-conquer approach where each time the array is split into subarrays, new threads are spawned to sort them concurrently.
-A user-specified cutoff level limits the recursion depth for thread creation, with level 0 running a serial merge sort, and higher levels enbling increasing parallelism.
+It follows a recursive divide-and-conquer approach where each time the array is split into subarray, new threads are spawned to sort them concurrently.
+A user-specified cutoff level limits the recursion depth for thread creation, with level 0 running a serial merge sort, and higher levels enabling increasing parallelism.
 The test program generates a random array, sorts it, and reports the execution time.

 ## Manifest